krishanthisera/CKS-Challenges/challenge-04.md

 This challenge focused on how to analysis/audit suspicious behaviors using, using Falco and Kubernetes auditing.

-Please note that the grading system has not picked the installed version of Falco, hence the Task is marked as incomplete.
+*Please note that the grading system has not picked the installed version of Falco, hence the Task is marked as incomplete.*

 According to the Falco documentations, there have been recent change to the systemd unit names.
-See [here](https://falco.org/docs/getting-started/installation/#falco-packages)
+See [here](https://falco.org/docs/getting-started/installation/#falco-packages).

 ## Install and configure Falco